GeorgSchulz/CommunityLab/README.md

 # CommunityLab

-_CommunityLab_ is an Open-Source ready to use configuration system like Amazon Elastic MapReduce and Azure Hadoop Insight.
+_CommunityLab_ is an Open-Source ready to use configuration system like Amazon Elastic MapReduce (EMR) and Azure Hadoop Insight (HDInsight).

 Build your own high available and scalable Open-Source IDE in the Hetzner Cloud.
-If you want to use a different Cloud provider or On-Premises machines you can specify a custom ansible inventory file (see step 6).
+If you want to use a different Cloud provider or On-Premises machines you can specify a custom Ansible inventory file (see step 3).

 High-level design:

 ![High-level design](https://github.com/GeorgSchulz/CommunityLab/blob/master/images/HLD.bmp?raw=True)

 The IDE can be installed as high available system but also in Non-HA mode.
 As default Non-HA mode is used to save costs when installing and running the IDE in a Cloud environment.
-If you want to setup the IDE in HA mode see step 5.
+If you want to setup the IDE in HA mode change the relevant Terraform variable in Hetzner Cloud (see step 2.2.1) or define 3 master nodes in your custom Ansible inventory file when using On-Premise machines or different Cloud provider.

 Low-level design (Non-HA setup):